DarkEntropy/guild/raid-b.md

 Additional notes
 - RAID-B will in no circumstances be allowed to negatively impact the success or performance of RAID-CORE
-- RAID-B is inteded to provide a casual, but focused environment for our less serious members.
+- RAID-B is inteded to provide a casual, but focused environment for those not in RAID-CORE
 - No loot prio for RAID-CORE members attending a RAID-B raid.